materialsproject/maggma/src/docs/getting_started/advanced_builder.md

         new_ids = self.target.newer_in(self.source)
 ```

-## Speeding up IO
+## Speeding up Data Transfers

-Since `maggma` is designed around Mongo style data sources and sinks, building indexes or in-memory copies of fields you want to search on is critical to get the fastest possible IO.
+Since `maggma` is designed around Mongo style data sources and sinks, building indexes or in-memory copies of fields you want to search on is critical to get the fastest possible data input/output (IO).
 Since this is very builder and document style dependent, `maggma` provides a direct interface to `ensure_indexes` on a Store.
 A common paradigm is to do this in the beginning of `get_items`:

 ``` python
     def ensure_indexes(self):